spanner/radiant-taggable-extension/README.md

 New and probably fragile.
 The underlying code is fairly well broken-in and has been in production for a couple of years, but I've rearranged it quite drastically and the interface stuff is all new.

-Lots of functionality has been removed from this version so that I can refactor it a bit.
+Lots of functionality has been removed from this version so that I can refactor it.
 Some of that will appear in `paperclipped_taggable`, some in here, some in other extensions.

 ## Warnings